stromatolith/peabox/README.md

  - mutation and recombination operators are able to respect search domain boundaries
  - some CEC-2005 test functions and some other popular test functions
  - a recorder class for regularly taking notes on population status
+ - utilities for plotting population histories based on data from recorder objects
  - a little tutorial

 #### tutorial lessons